 What you DO need is a different strategy for dealing with thoughts as they arise

 What If They Weren’t Your Negative Thoughts At All?

 If you were to ask most people who the thoughts in their head belong to, they would look at you as if you had a screw loose.

 “They belong to me of course,” would invariably be the answer.

-There’s an exercise in mindfulness training called “recognising the restless mind,” which clearly demonstrates that thoughts arise objectively— without any help or input from ourselves.
+There’s a mindfulness exercise called “recognising the restless mind,” which clearly demonstrates that thoughts arise by themselves— without any help or input from ourselves.

-Thoughts appear by themselves, linger for a moment and then move on again.
+Thoughts appear by themselves, linger for a moment and then—if we don’t latch onto them and get involved— they move on again.

-We never have any idea what the next thought will be.
-Its appearance has nothing to do with us.
+You never have any idea what your next thought will be.
+Its appearance has nothing to do with you.

 So, why do we believe they are ours?